dantealegria1/Twitter-Bot/README.md

-Here’s an updated version of the README to reflect the functionality and use of GitHub Actions for scheduling:

----

 # Twitter Bot

 This repository contains a Python script that retrieves data from the [RAWG API](https://rawg.io/apidocs) and the [News API](https://newsapi.org/) to compose and post tweets.
 The script is designed to be run at scheduled intervals using **GitHub Actions**.